MattMcAdams/colorscale/README.md

 - Ability to define color space
 - Click a button to copy an SVG of all colors to be pasted into design software
+- Maybe open a model on color click to display the color in all formats, display a11y values